richardhsu/richardhsu.github.io/_posts/2015-05-10-separated-storyboards.markdown

 your tab.

 > Note: In newer versions of XCode 8.3+ you will be required to have `as!` instead of just `as` for the casting.
-The project I push is for XCode 8.2 which uses the older `as` version without the exclamation.
+The project I push to Github (at end) is for XCode 8.2 which uses the older `as` version without the exclamation.

 ## Step 5: Rinse, Lather, and Repeat